KimberlyDawnCarty/buck/README.md

 Feature Deprecation
 -------------------

-Buck tries to move fast with respect to its internals.
-However, for user facing features (build rules, command line interface, etc), the Buck team tries to have a graceful deprecation process.
+Buck tries to move fast concerning its internals.
+However, for user-facing features (build rules, command-line interface, etc), the Buck team tries to have a graceful deprecation process.
 Note that this generally applies only to documented functionality, or functionality that is less documented, but appears to be in wide use.
 That process is:

 - An issue is opened on Github suggesting what will be deprecated, and when it will be removed.
 For larger features that are deprecated, there may be a period when the default is the new setting, and the old behavior may only be used with a configuration change.
   - [In-progress deprecation issues](https://github.com/facebook/buck/issues?utf8=%E2%9C%93&q=is%3Aopen+label%3Aannouncement+label%3Adeprecation) are tagged with 'announcement' and 'deprecation'